RF-DASH

 Course Design

-Fake Welcome Video
+Welcome

 Directions: Before we explore the modules, let’s hear from the RF-DASH program director, Cap Bendixsen.

-This course equips agricultural health and safety practitioners with the tools to address the challenges in implementing safer farming practices.
+This online course equips agricultural health and safety practitioners with the tools to address the challenges in implementing safer farming/ranching practices.
 Agricultural operations are separate, independent enterprises and most are exempt from governmental regulations.
 In fact, many U. S. farms and ranches (estimates as high as 90%) remain exempt from Occupational Safety and Health Administration (OSHA) standards as they have 10 or fewer unrelated workers (Kelsey, 1994; U.S. Department of Labor, 1998).
 Some states have stricter OSHA programs that help reduce injuries and deaths, but farm safety experts mostly rely on non-regulatory methods to improve safety on farms.

 Additionally, there are not enough trained safety consultants to provide farmers with safety recommendations.
-Farm operations are diverse.
+Agricultural operations are diverse.
 They have varying landscapes, commodity types, machinery, and structures.
 There are also numerous people present on any one day or during any one season.
 Individual agricultural sites are often separated by long distances, presenting a tangible gap that can make face-to-face interactions with many participants costly in terms of both time and money.

 By training practitioners in safety and health farm practices, this course empowers you to over come these challenges.
 The result is improved health and safety outcomes for agricultural workers and their communities.